vfarcic/vfarcic.github.io/cd-pipeline-swarm/README.md

 However, you must create a comprehensive build pipeline before deploying any containers into a live environment.

 Integrating containers into a continuous-delivery pipeline is far from easy.
 Along with the benefits Docker brings, there are challenges both technological and process related.
-This article attempts to outline the steps you need to take for a fully automated Jenkins pipeline that continuously builds, tests, and deploys microservices into a Docker Swarm cluster.
+This presentation attempts to outline the steps you need to take for a fully automated Jenkins pipeline that continuously builds, tests, and deploys microservices into a Docker Swarm cluster.

 ### Bio